Createdd/Writing/articles/SimpleDynamicNodeJS.md

 ## Start

-Treehouse encourage you to start with the 4 P's of Problem Solving:
+The course encourages you to start with the 4 P's of Problem Solving:

-- Preperation
+- Prepare
 - Plan
 - Perform
 - Perfect

 I read about this solving strategy multiple times and like the approach when tackling building applications.
+So that’s why we are doing it here as well. ➡️

 ## Prepare